EduardoZepeda/coffee-bytes-hugo/content/posts/ocr-con-tesseract-python-y-pytesseract/index.en.md

 # ['eng', 'osd', 'spa']
 ```

-Now that we have the languages, we can read the text of our images.
+Now that we have the languages, we can read the text that's in our images and process it as a string in our script.

 The code is quite short and self-explanatory.
-Basically we pass the image as an argument to pytesseract's _image_to_string()_ method.
+Basically we pass the image as an argument to pytesseract's *image_to_string* method.

 ```python
 import pytesseract